Tables of Skat bidding values.

 In suit bidding, Solo Hearts outbids Solo Diamonds, even though the Diamond game would be worth far more points.

-Modest proposal from the present author.
-Under the rules of Skat, the four Jacks have a special role in games other than null.
+11a General.
+Under the rules of Skat, the four Jacks have a special role in games other than Null.
 It is convenient to have a name for this, and wenzel was chosen.
-This proposal would allow any one of the ranks King, Queen, or Jack to serve as wenzels, to be chosen by the high bidder when declaring his game.
+This proposal would allow any one of the ranks King, Queen, or Jack to serve as wenzels, to be chosen by the high bidder when declaring a non-Null game.

-The rationale for choosing these three ranks in particular is twofold: they all have low, but not zero, point value; and they all bear pictures of people, while the other ranks have only pips.
-To help show the structure, here are the point values for cards won in tricks in Skat, in a classification by point range, symbols and wenzel eligiblity:
+To help show the structure, here are the point values for cards won in tricks in Skat, in a classification by point range, symbols and proposed wenzel eligibility:

-table P1
+table P-1

 rank points point